 Sometimes verapamil lowers blood pressure but this is generally not a big problem if it is started gradually.
 About 1% of users develop palpitations (fluttering feeling in chest).
 Stop taking this drug if you develop palpitations.
 A few individuals develop swelling of the ankles.
 Verapamil is safe in patients with asthma, and especially good in patients who also have high blood pressure.
-Should start with dose mg. roughly = weight of patient.
-Verapamil has no cognitive side effects and no effect on weight.

->
+The usual starting dose is 120 extended rlease.

-> There are several concerns about verapamil that should limit its use.
+There are several concerns about verapamil that should limit its use.
 Because of studies suggesting increased mortality from heart disease, verapamil and related drugs in the calcium channel blocker family are not favored in individuals aged 55 and older.
-One study suggested an increased risk of cancer (about 2 fold) in persons taking calcium channel blockers.
+In certain uses, for example to prevent BRV or benign recurrent vertigo, verapamil may still be worth taking the risk.

 Verapamil is one of the drugs favored for treatment of cluster headache in pregnancy and lactation (Jurgens et al, 2009).